How to beat Therian forme Tornadus in Pokémon Go

 - Thundurus Therian Raid Guide.

-- Check back soon for our Landorus Therian Raid Guide.
+- Landorus Therian Raid Guide.

 What are the best counters for Therian forme Tornadus in Pokémon Go?

-As a pure Flying type, Tornadus takes double damage from Rock, Electric, and Ice type attacks.
-His Incarnate forme is capable of dealing Flying, Dark, Grass and Normal type damage.
-While we don't yet know if Therian forme Tornadus will have a different moveset, when Therian forme Thundurus was introduced, Niantic made a last minute move swap, so we expect something similar this go round.
-We do know that Therian forme Tornadus will have higher attack and lower defense than his Incarnate forme as well.
+As a pure Flying type, Tornadus takes increased damage from Rock, Electric, and Ice type attacks.
+His Incarnate forme is capable of dealing Flying, Dark, Grass and Normal type damage, but the Therian forme can have Flying, Ghost, Fighting, Psychic, and Fire type moves.
+It also has lower attack in exchange for increased defense, so this should be a relatively easy Raid.

-The best non-Shadow counter for Therian forme Tornadus is the newly introduced Mega Manectric.
-A pure Electric type, Manectric resists Flying type attacks and has no weaknesses Tornadus can exploit.
-Better still, if you can safely coordinate with your fellow Raiders, the Mega boost to other Electric types on the field will bring down the Cyclone Pokémon.
-If you're bringing Mega Manectric to this Raid, you'll want it to know Charge Beam and Wild Charge.

 Zekrom

 The Legendary mascot of Pokémon White, Zekrom makes for a great counter in this Raid.
-Unfortunately, it's only had a single run in Raids during the height of a global pandemic, so many players don't even have one, much less the Candy necessary to power it up.
-Still, if you have one, this Dragon and Electric type resists Electric, Grass, and Flying type moves.
+It's only had a couple runs in raids, so some players don't even have one, much less the Candy necessary to power it up.
+Still, if you have one, this Dragon and Electric type resists Flying and Fire type moves.
 Charge Beam and Wild Charge is the moveset you'll want your Zekrom to know.

 Rampardos

 A fossil type originally discovered in the Sinnoh region, Rampardos makes for an excellent counter if you cannot build a solid Electric based offense.
-Thanks to its first stage, Cranidos being featured in Eggs and events, as well as a low cost to evolve, most active players have at least one or two already powered up.
-Rampardos is a pure Rock type, so it takes reduced damage from Flying type attacks, but double from Grass type.
+Thanks to its first stage, Cranidos being featured in eggs and events, as well as a low cost to evolve, most active players have at least one or two already powered up.
+Rampardos is a pure Rock type, so it takes reduced damage from Flying and Fire type attacks, but Fighting type attacks are super effective on Rampardos.
 If you're bringing Rampardos to this Raid, you'll want Smack Down for its fast attack and Rock Slide for its charged attack.

-One of the Legendary beasts of Johto, Raikou performs very well against Tornadus.
-Having been available several times in Raids, as a Research Breakthrough reward encounter, and even as a Legendary Shadow Pokémon in Giovanni's roster. sp most players have a few already powered up.
-A pure Electric type, Raikou resists Flying type attacks and has no weaknesses the Cyclone Pokémon can exploit.
-Thunder Shock and Wild Charge are the moves you'll want your Raikou to know for this Raid.

-Although Mega Manectric performs better, if you haven't stocked up enough Mega Energy or already have Mega Ampharos, it will handle the Cyclone Pokémon well and still boost other Electric types on the field.
-As an Electric and Dragon type, it takes reduced damage from Flying and Grass type attacks and has no weaknesses Tornadus can exploit.
-If you're bringing Mega Ampharos to this Raid, you'll want it to know Volt Switch and Zap Cannon.

 Electivire